hoiheart/vue-universal-modal/README.md

 ## Introduction

 `vue-universal-modal` plugin is based on the <a href="https://v3.vuejs.org/guide/teleport.html#teleport" target="_blank">teleport</a>.
-It's very light and simple, but the focus is on providing the essential features needed between modal use in the application.
+It is very light and simple, but it provides essential features for modal use in applications.
-(Such as Add & Remove, Visible & Hidden, Transition, Auto binding close, Support SSR, A11Y...)
+(Such as Add & Remove, Visible & Hidden, Transition, Auto bind keyboard and mouse to close, Support SSR, A11Y...)

 ## Install plugin